Sathya4683/webtechlab10/README.md

 ## Deployment

-This project can be deployed to Vercel.
+  This project has been deployed on vercel (https://webtechlab10.vercel.app/)